MichaelCurrin/dev-cheatsheets/cheatsheets/nosql/redis.md

 - Authentication - use strong authentication mechanims so only autherized applications and user have access.
 - Use TLS for data transfer between Redis and client apps.
 - Network security - Apply firewalls to limit IP access and monitor network traffic.

-## Redis commands

-See [Commands](https://redis.io/docs/latest/commands/) on the Redis docs.

-Node starter project on GitHub - [redis-nodejs-starter](https://github.com/redis-developer/redis-nodejs-starter).

-See [Install](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/) guides.
-See commands for your OS and then see the OS-specific instructions to start/stop the Redis server and CLI client.

 ## Basics